cagov/design-system/components/branding/readme.md

 ## Accessibility

-### Review items specific to the site header accessibility
+### Component-specific accessibility review

 - If you are using search component make sure it has span label saying that is  “google custom search”, make sure that span  has `sr-only` class and `id` attribute  that is referenced in search input box `aria-labelledby` attribute.
 Also, make sure that google search submit button has span with class `sr-only` and the word “submit” in it.
 - If you are using search and menu components make sure that mobile buttons that activate those components have no focus in the desktop view.
 Also, make sure that they have correct `area-expanded` attributes  whenever the sections that they are controlling are either expanded or collapsed.
 - If you are using site logo image make sure it has proper alt text.
-- Make sure that all links and buttons have solid, 2px outline that is using `—-highlight-color` variable on focused state.
+- Make sure that all links and buttons have solid, 2px outline that uses `—-highlight-color` variable on focused state.

 ### Standard accessibility review

 Components in Alpha status must pass the following accessibility reviews every time a new version is published:

-- Tested with the `[axe](https://www.deque.com/axe/)` accessibility tool and passes all automated [WCAG](https://www.w3.org/TR/WCAG21/) Level AA checks
+- Tested with the [axe](https://www.deque.com/axe/) accessibility tool and passes all automated [WCAG](https://www.w3.org/TR/WCAG21/) Level AA checks
 - Reviewed with the [VoiceOver](https://www.apple.com/voiceover/info/guide/_1121.html) screen reader on desktop
 - Verified keyboard navigation and that all actionable elements of the component are reachable via keyboard commands only
 - Reviewed component layout on a variety of screen sizes

-Components in Beta status must pass the following accessibility reviews every time a new version is published:

-- Tested with the `[axe](https://www.deque.com/axe/)` accessibility tool and passes all automated [WCAG](https://www.w3.org/TR/WCAG21/) Level AA checks
-- Reviewed with the VoiceOver screen reader on desktop
-- Reviewed with the [TalkBack](https://support.google.com/accessibility/android/answer/6283677?hl=en) screen reader on mobile
-- Verified keyboard navigation and that all actionable elements of the component are reachable via keyboard commands only
-- Reviewed component layout on a variety of screen sizes
-- Reviewed component display using content in English, Spanish, Simplified Chinese, German, and Arabic (using right to left display (RTL))

 ## Progressive enhancement